Last Updated on August 4, 2023 by Karl Thompson

 |Poverty threshold (60% of median)||Deep poverty threshold (50% of median)||Very deep poverty threshold (40% of median)|

 |Couple two children||£472||£283||£236||£189|

 *Assumes one child is aged under 14 and one 14 years or older.

 According to this measurement there were 13.5 million people, or 20% of the U.K. population living in low-income households in 2020 /21.

 Life chances are your chances of achieving positive outcomes and avoiding negative outcomes throughout the course of your life – such as succeeding in education, being happy, or avoiding divorce, poor health and an early death.

 Poverty negatively affects people’s life chances.
 Being poor means…

-- Your more likely to suffer from poor mental health
+- You’re more likely to suffer from poor mental health.